·

 For the drinks, plenty of alcoholic options, as well as alcohol-free (alkoholfreie), such as fruit juices, Coke, Fanta, sparking and still water.
 The price for non-alcoholic drinks are around €4.00 with an additional pfand of €3.00.

-As for the alcoholic drinks, wine, beer, and cocktails are sold throughout.
+As for the alcoholic drinks, wine, beer, and cocktails are available throughout.
 The price for drinks range from about €5.00 to €10.00, with an additional pfand of €3.00 once again.

 Tips for Visiting